U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office for Victims of Crime (OVC)

 GrantWatch ID#: 155975

-OVC expects to make one award.
+OVC anticipates making up to one award.

 OVC may, in certain cases, provide additional funding in future years to awards made under this solicitation, through continuation awards.